loupe-php/loupe/docs/configuration.md

 $reconstructed = \Loupe\Loupe\Configuration::fromString($serialized);
 ```

-Note that this does not work for instances such as the "logger".
+Note that this does not work for instances such as the "logger" or "query cache".

 [Browse]: browsing.md
 [Paper]: https://hpi.de/oldsite/fileadmin/user_upload/fachgebiete/naumann/publications/PDFs/2012_fenz_efficient.pdf